-US farm industry stabilizing: Deere
+US farm industry stabilizing as China trade war cools: Deere

-'Farmer confidence, though still subdued, has improved due in part to hopes for a relaxation of trade tensions and higher agricultural exports'
+'Farmer confidence, though still subdued, has improved'

-Deere & Co. reported better-than-expected fiscal first-quarter results and said the U.S. farming industry, which was ravaged by Washington’s trade war with Beijing, is showing signs of improvement.
+Deere & Co. reported better-than-expected fiscal first-quarter results and said the U.S. farming industry, ravaged by Washington’s trade war with Beijing, is showing signs of improvement.
 Shares rallied on the news.

 Continue Reading Below